 Also known as cannacaps, THC capsules have become a popular method of ingesting marijuana.
 THC pills contain marijuana, typically suspended in an oil.
+The pros of this application make it suitable for people with respiratory issues.
+It also delivers a accurate dose and can be used to treat multiple illnesses.
+The con is that the body’s digestive mechanism may interfere with its absorption into the bloodstream.

 There’s a number of benefits to using cannacaps: